What Happens When Someone Dies on a Cruise Ship?

 Importance of Travel Insurance

-Ican’t understate the importance of having cruise travel insurance.
+I can’t understate the importance of having cruise travel insurance.

 Coverages vary between policies, but you’ll often receive coverage for: